stackbit-projects/silvestru-site-f4da8/index.md

       Then click either of these *cool* looking buttons.
-I'm partial to the ebony one myself - it simply oozes *class*.
+I'm partial to the ebony one myself - it simply oozes... *class*.
     actions:
       - label: View Services
         url: /services